 - Case studies

 - Free downloads like an eBook or white paper in exchange for an email address

 - Mobile optimization

 For example, the sales page or landing page.
-Small businesses need them to “close the deal,” whether you’re selling software or other digital products, a service or physical items.
+Small businesses need them to “close the deal,” whether you’re selling software or other digital products, a service, physical items or selling products online.

 A landing page should be focused on features, testimonials, money-back guarantees and other selling points, like in this simple landing page example: